nimajneBG/Pop-up-Library/README.md

-# Vanilla JS and CSS Popup libary
+# Vanilla JS and CSS Popup library

-This is a simple "vanilla" JS and CSS Popup libary, you don't need special HTML because it is pure JS and CSS.
+This is a simple "vanilla" JS and CSS Popup library, you don't need special HTML because it is pure JS and CSS.

 ## Usage: